joerivrij/odysseia/README.md

 # lexiko
-An api to practise Greek words from Mouseion
+An api to practise Greek words from Mouseion.
+In Dutch.